 \subsection{Bayesian neural network}

-Bayesian Neural Network (BNN) uses the same observation model described in Equation~\ref{eq:mlp_prob} as the MLP models.
-In addition, in the BNN model it is assumed that its weights $w$ is a random variable with distribution defined by the light curve observations $D = \{x_1, x_2, ..., x_i, ..., x_n \}$.
-Let's define a prior distribution $p(w)$ of the weights:
+The BNN uses the same observation model described in Equation~\ref{eq:mlp_prob} as the MLP models.
+In addition, in the BNN model, it is assumed that its weights $w$ is a random variable with a distribution defined by the light curve observations, $D = \{x_1, x_2, ..., x_i, ..., x_n \}$.
+Let us define a prior distribution $p(w)$ of the weights:

 where $m$ is the number of weights of the network and $\alpha$ is an adjustable parameter.
-Applying Bayes' rule to Equation~\ref{eq:mlp_prob} and Equation~\ref{eq:bnn_prior} we derive the posterior probability density distribution $p(w|D)$ of the BNN model's weights given the light curve observations:
+Applying Bayes' rule to Equation~\ref{eq:mlp_prob} and Equation~\ref{eq:bnn_prior}, we derive the posterior probability density distribution $p(w|D)$ of the BNN model's weights given the light curve observations:

 where the objective of the model is to maximize this distribution with respect to the weights.
-However, it is difficult to estimate the exact expression for the prior distribution.
-Authors of~\citep{blundell2015weight} suggest to approximate it with normal distribution $q(w)$, which has a diagonal covariance matrix $\Sigma$:
+However, it is difficult to estimate the exact expression of the prior distribution. \citet{blundell2015weight} suggest approximating it with a normal distribution $q(w)$, which has a diagonal covariance matrix $\Sigma$:

-where $\mu_{wj}$ and $\sigma_{wj}$ are the mean and standard deviation for a weight $w_j$ of the BNN model.
-Following~\citep{blundell2015weight}, the optimization problem in Equation~\ref{eq:bnn_posterior} is approximated by maximizing the lower variational bound:
+where $\mu_{wj}$ and $\sigma_{wj}$ are the mean and the standard deviation for the weight $w_j$ of the BNN model.
+Following~\citet{blundell2015weight}, the optimization problem in Equation~\ref{eq:bnn_posterior} is approximated by maximizing the lower variational bound:

-where $KL(q(w)||p(w))$ is Kullback–Leibler divergence between the distributions $q(w)$ and $p(w)$.
-The mean $\mu(x)$ and standard deviation $\sigma(x)$ for the light curve approximation are defined as
+where $KL(q(w)||p(w))$ is the Kullback–Leibler divergence between the distributions $q(w)$ and $p(w)$.
+The mean $\mu(x)$ and the standard deviation $\sigma(x)$ for the light curve approximation are defined as

-As shown in Section 5.7.1 of~\citep{10.5555/1162264}, the variance of the approximation can be represented as the sum of two terms:
+As shown in Section 5.7.1 of~\citet{10.5555/1162264}, the variance of the approximation can be represented as the sum of two terms:

-where $\sigma^2$ is the variance that arises from the intrinsic noise in the light flux $y$ as shown in Equation~\ref{eq:mlp_prob}.
-The second term stands for the uncertainty in the BNN model due to the uncertainty in the weights.
+where $\sigma^2$ is the variance that arises from the intrinsic noise in the flux $y$ as shown in Equation~\ref{eq:mlp_prob}.
+The second term stands for the uncertainty in the BNN model due to the uncertainty of the weights.

 In this work, we use the BNN model with one linear layer of 20 neurons, and weight priors in the form of standard normal distributions $\mathcal{N}(0, 0.1)$.
 In such a model, the optimizer {\tt\string Adam} and the activation function {\tt\string tanh} are used.
-Example of a SN~II light curve approximation is shown in Fig.~\ref{fig:approx_example}.
+The example of a SN~II light curve approximation with the use of BNN is shown in Fig.~\ref{fig:approx_example}~(e).